Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Simulations

 \subsection{Set-up}

-Two simulation examples were examined: a continuous and a binary outcome.
-For all simulations, we used two views and two subgroups i.e., $D=S=2$.
+We performed simulations for a single continuous outcome with two views and two subgroups, i.e., $D=S=2$.
 There were $n_1 = 250$ subjects in the first subgroup and $n_2 = 260$ subjects in the second.
+There were two different scenarios to test the ability of the algorithm to perform variable ranking and prediction: Full Overlap and Partial Overlap (Figure \ref{fig_settings}).
+In the Full Overlap scenario, the signal variables for each subgroup completely overlapped i.e., the first $50$ variables of the $\bm {B}^{d,s}$ matrices were important for both subgroups.
+We expect competing methods to perform relatively well in this scenario as there is no subgroup heterogeneity.
+In the Partial Overlap scenario, the first $50$ variables are important for the first subgroup.
+Of these $50$, the last $25$ are also important to the second subgroup in addition to the $25$ subsequent variables.
+We expect some deterioration in the ability of the comparison methods to select the appropriate variables due to subgroup heterogeneity.

-There were two different scenarios to test the ability of the algorithm to perform variable selection and prediction: Full Overlap and Partial Overlap.
-These are described in Section \ref{sec:Settings} and depicted in Web Figure 3.
-For each example and scenario, there were three different numbers of variables in the data sets.
-In the P1 setting, the first data set had $p_1 = 300$ variables, and the second had $p_2 = 350$.
-In the P2 setting the first data set had $p_1 = 1,000$ variables, and the second had $p_2 = 1,500$.
-Finally, in the P3 setting, the first data set had $p_1 = 5,000$ variables, and the second had $p_2 = 6,000$.
+For each example and scenario, there were three different numbers of variables in the data sets with $p_d$ indicating the number of variables in view $d$.
+In the P1 setting, $p_1 = 300$ and $p_2 = 350$.
+In the P2 setting, $p_1 = 1,000$ and $p_2 = 1,500$.
+Finally, in the P3 setting, $p_1 = 2,000$ and $p_2 = 3,000$.
 For these simulations, $K$ was fixed to the true value of $2$.
-We also conducted simulations to explore the ability of the algorithm to select $K$ where we ran the simple and the algorithmic approaches for the Full and Partial P1 and P3 settings (Web Table 1).
+We also set $N_{top}$ to the true value of 50 for all simulations.